fabriziopandini/cluster-api/docs/proposals/20221003-In-place-propagation-of-Kubernetes-objects-only-changes.md

 ultimately to Machines.

-Some of them can be considered like labels and annotations, because they have impacts only only Kubernetes objects or controller behaviour, but not on the Machine itself.
+Some of them can be considered like labels and annotations, because they have impacts only only Kubernetes objects or controller behaviour, but not on the actual machine itself (including infrastructure ande the software running on it).
 Examples are `MinReadySeconds`, `NodeDrainTimeout`, `NodeVolumeDetachTimeout`, `NodeDeletionTimeout`.

-Propagation of changes to those fields will be implementated using the same [in place propagation](#in-place-propagation) mechanism implemented for metatada .
+Propagation of changes to those fields will be implemented using the same [in place propagation](#in-place-propagation) mechanism implemented for metadata .

 ### In place propagation

-With in place propagation we are referring to a mechanism that updates existing Kuberentes objects, like MachineSets or Machines, instead of creating a new instance with the updated info and deleting the current Kubernetes object.
+With in place propagation we are referring to a mechanism that updates existing Kubernetes objects, like MachineSets or Machines, instead of creating a new instance with the updated info and deleting the current Kubernetes object.

-The main benefits of this approach is that it prevents unnecessary rollouts of the corresponding infrastructure, with the consequent creation/ deletion of a Kubernetes node and drain/scheduling ofworkloads hosted on the machine being deleted.
+The main benefits of this approach is that it prevents unnecessary rollouts of the corresponding infrastructure, with the consequent creation/ deletion of a Kubernetes node and drain/scheduling of workloads hosted on the machine being deleted.

 **Important!** in place propagation of changes as defined above applies only to metadata changes or to fields impacting only Kubernetes objects or controller behaviour.
-This approach can not be used to apply changes to the infrastucutre hosting a Machine, to the OS or any software installed on it, Kuberenetes components included (Kubelet, static pods, CRI).
+This approach can not be used to apply changes to the infrastructure hosting a Machine, to the OS or any software installed on it, Kubernetes components included (Kubelet, static pods, CRI etc.).

-Implememting in place propagation has two distinct challages:
+Implementing in place propagation has two distinct challenges:

 - Current rules defining when MachineDeployments or KubeadmControlPlane triggers a rollout should be modified in order to ignore metadata and other fields that are going to be propagated in place.